mylesakin/mylesakin.github.io/_posts/2019-09-04-LinearRegression.md

 $$\epsilon \sim \mathcal{N}(\epsilon|\mu,\sigma^2) = \frac{1}{\sqrt{2\pi\sigma^2}}\exp{-\frac{1}{2\sigma^2}(\epsilon-\mu)^2}$$

-We can connect this residual to the linear regression model explicitley, we can express the model as
+We can connect this residual to the linear regression model explicitly, we can express the model as

 $$p(y|x,\theta) = \mathcal{N}(y|\mu(\vec{x}),\sigma^2)$$